 Sharon Scott has been honored with numerous awards including the prestigious 2001 "Molly Gerold Human Rights Award" given by the 6,000 member Texas Counseling Association and is the only three-time recipient of their "Professional Writing Award."
 A frequent TV and radio talk-show guest, she has appeared on CNN and Good Morning Australia and has been quoted by hundreds of media sources including 20/20, Good Housekeeping Magazine, Seventeen, The Washington Post, the Associated Press, Teen Magazine, the British Broadcasting Co., Working Mothers Magazine, Scholastic Choices, The Dallas Morning News, The London Times, and Redbook.

-She is a clinical member of the American Association for Marriage and Family Therapy and a past president of Northern Metro Counseling Association.
-She also writes a monthly parenting column for Families Online Magazine.Com.
+She is a member of the Texas Counseling Association and a past president of Northern Metro Counseling Association.